pond918/roles.chat/_i18n/en/_posts/2023-04-17-can-chatgpt-talk-with-several-persons-in-a-chatroom.md

 2023/4/17 21:22:28

- Shut up, when I was asking Alice!
+ Stop it, I was asking Alice!

 `ChatGPT`: